Ekrekr/mac-cli-setup/README.md

-# cli-setup-data-
+# Mac CLI Setup

-Set up for a great CLI workspace.
+Set up for a great CLI workspace on a mac.

 ## How To Use